samlown/rastertotpcl/README.md

 Pull requests to this project are very welcome, as the original repository seems to be no longer maintained.

+Eventually, this project should move to [PAPPL](https://github.com/michaelrsweet/pappl/), as CUPS printer drivers are deprecated.

 ## Supported Printers

 Support for the following printers is included by the PPD files: